 What is a Lady Bird Deed in Texas?

-Sep 2, 2020what is a lady bird deed in texas
+Sep 17, 2025what is a lady bird deed in texas

 Leslie Thomas, Attorney

 Throughout the process of your Texas estate, you’ll find yourself wondering what the best will, trust, and deed options might be for your situation.
-It’s important to make sure the right assets are set up to be transferred to the right people, and in a timely fashion, and this means working with a proven estate planning attorney in Fort Worth, Tx.
+It’s important to make sure the right assets are set up to be transferred upon death to the right people, and in a timely fashion, and this means working with a proven estate planning attorney in Fort Worth, Texas.
 (And yes, we help clients all across the great state of Texas.)

 Many clients prefer to have complete control over their property until their death, at which point that property would be automatically transferred to whoever their delegated beneficiaries are.
 Most importantly, these clients want to avoid the arduous probate process through smart estate planning for their family members.